arton/RScript22/README.md

 **Rubyizer#erubyize**

-evaluated the argument as ruby code. it returns the evaluated result as a rubyized object.
+evaluate the argument as ruby code. it returns the evaluated result as a rubyized object.